Damiox/tempestatibus-djangorest-reactjs/README.md

 - Add logs
 - Add better comments in the code
 - Need some transaction layer when interacting with the database.
-- Need to test and protect API against sql injection
-- Need to disable debug in the server
 - Improved current functionality in `views.py`.
+Maybe to have 1 file per API.
 - Review Webpack test server as I didn't use it.
 - We should store State in another field in `api_location` table instead of parsing that field later